Protocentral/protocentral_healthypi_v4/docs/advanced-healthypiv4.md

 ---
-menu: Advanced HealthyPiv4
+menu: Advanced HealthyPi
-weight: 4
+weight: 3
 ---

-### Advanced HealthyPi v4
+### Advanced HealthyPi

 This section is for those who want to do a manual installation of HealthyPi, those who want to modify with the code and generally play with the hardware.